quang-pham-1109/task-manager-server/README.md

 # Task Management API

-This is an API for a Task Management Application.
+This is an API for a Task Management Application, similar to a Trello clone.
 It provides endpoints for managing tasks, lists, boards, and users.
+All of the service (database) layer uses raw SQL to query the data, prisma is only used to provide the typing for typescript.

 ## Getting Started